heimsothe/Spring-2024-OOP-Cpp-Labs/Lab06/README.md

     <b style="display: inline; margin-bottom: 8px; font-size: 16px;">Important!</b>
     <p>Failure to complete this step may result in a loss of points!</p>
 </div>

+### Specifications

+- The `main.cpp` should have a menu asking if the user wishes to Enter a person, ENter a new pet, modify a pet, Delete a pet.
+- To make life easier for your client all letters will be stored in uppercase regardless of how they are entered.
+- It is strongly recommended that you make your classes friends.
+- <strong> Extra Credit: (10pts) </strong> Add the ability to modify a pet or address.
+This must be a function outside the classes.
+It can be a friend function.

 ### Hint: Converting a string to upper-case